stibbons1990/hex/docs/projects/self-hosting.md

 should become a good replacement for the
 [Continuous Monitoring for TP-Link Tapo devices](../blog/posts/2024-12-28-continuous-monitoring-for-tp-link-tapo-devices.md), although that may yet take some more work.

+#### Homepage

+[Homepage](https://gethomepage.dev/) is a modern, highly customizable application dashboard that could be useful to have a *big picture* view of all services in one place, should there ever be too many of them.
+It was easy enough to install and setup in a couple of days during holidays, time will yet have to tell how much this get actually used.

 #### Kubernetes Dashboard